apache/druid/docs/ingestion/native-batch.md

 You can view the payload of individual `index_parallel` tasks to see how Druid has divided up the work of ingestion.

-> The S3 input source will skip all empty objects only when `prefixes` is specified.
+The S3 input source skips all empty objects only when `prefixes` is specified.

 #### S3 Input Objects